ilexistools/kitconc/README.md

 * Frequency wordlists
 * Keywords
 * Concordance lines
-* Collocates and n-gram tables
+* Collocates tables
+* N-gram lists
 * Excel data files and plots

 The package is built on top of platforms and packages for scientific research: NLTK, pandas, XlsxWrite and sckit-learn.